drush211/Speedruns/Games/Final_Fantasy_4/Guides/Paladin_Run.md

 monster, you need to run buffer again right after confirming an action to still act earlier.

-### MP Underflow

-This forces the game to cast more MP than what you have.
-Since games only store positive numbers in the RAM, you end up having ~ 65500 MP after underflowing.
-You can only cast magic in battles though.

-  * Go into Tellah’s Menu and Cast Cure 4 on people until you can’t cast it any more.
-  * Select Cure4 once.
-  * Press down (to hover on the spell Sight – you need 2 MP still).
-  * Press Up + A at the same time.
-  * If done properly you are able to to cast Cure4 on your party (otherwise you will hear the “BRR” sound)
-  * To remove the underflow status, simply use an Ether on Tellah out of battle.

 ### General Info

   * Try to predict which character acts next, sometimes you can hold A to attack